Nanophotonic Super-dephasing in Collective Atom-Atom Interactions: Universal Power-Law Dependence of Nano-EM Collective Dephasing

-As discussed in the main text, we focus on the behaviors of $r_{ss}(q,\theta)$ at $q/k_0 \gg 1$ in this paper.
-In Eq.~(4) in the main text, we find that

-In the main text, we provide the expressions of $f_0(\theta)$ and $f_2(\theta)$ for isotropic, hyperbolic, and gyrotropic media with local EM response in Table.~1.
-Meanwhile, for generic bianisotropic media, it could be difficult to obtain a closed-form expression of $f_0(\theta)$ and $f_2(\theta)$.
-Nevertheless, as shown below, we justify that the expansion Eq.~(\ref{rss_SI}) (Eq.~(4) in the main text) is still valid for general bianisotropic media with local EM response.
-This indicates that the power-law dependence $\Phi_c \sim D^{-\beta}$ discussed in the main text is applicable to general bianisotropic media with local EM response.
+In the main text, we provide the expressions of $ r_{ss}(q,\theta)$ for isotropic, hyperbolic, and gyrotropic media with local EM response in Table.~\ref{tab:table1}.
+In the following, we extend our discussions to more general bianisotropic media with less symmetric response functions $\overleftrightarrow{\varepsilon}$ and $\overleftrightarrow{\mu}$.